sandeep-tukaram/algods/DesignAlgoDS.md

    compare:     which number is bigger?
    ```

-3. Problem - adding two numbers:
+c.
+Problem - adding two numbers:
 ```
 load v1 -> v0       # Grab book v1, check its number
 add v2, v0 -> v0    # Grab book v2, add its number to the first one
 store v0 -> v3      # Write your answer in a new book v3
 ```

 That's it!
-This is how computer memory (RAM) works.
-Just like your magical bookshelf, a computer can grab any piece of information instantly.
-Every program is just a different way of reading numbers and writing down answers.
+This is how computers work at their core: Memory holds our data (just like that magical bookshelf), while the CPU follows our instructions to process it.
+Every program, no matter how complex, is just a dance between these two parts: storing values in memory and processing them with the CPU.
+And there you have it - our two key parts in action: data storage (Memory) and instructions (CPU).

 ## 4. Design Techniques
 When we're designing algorithms, we're always thinking about our two key parts: